 If you’ve studied or plan to study for the current MCAT, you’ve quite possibly heard about the huge role amino acids now play in this exam.
 Possibly the most notable addition to the revamped 2015 MCAT was the requirement of knowledge of amino acid properties, behavior, and abbreviations.

 Luckily, this topic can be broken down into just a few principles that can make your Test Day experience much easier!
 Let’s review these principles by covering the categories that nearly all amino acid questions fit into.

-If you’ve reviewed your amino acid categories, you’ll know that these structures are generally separated into nonpolar, polar uncharged, acidic, and basic amino acids.
-However, here is your first tip: acidic and basic amino acids are polar, since they typically carry charges at physiological pH.
-A great number of MCAT questions can be answered simply by choosing the “odd man out” when it comes to polarity.
-Take a look at this example:
+If you’ve reviewed your amino acids MCAT categories, you’ll know that these structures are generally separated into nonpolar, polar uncharged, acidic, and basic amino acids.
+However, here is your first tip: acidic and basic amino acids are polar, and it can also be thought as hydrophilic amino acids or water-loving, since they typically carry charges at physiological pH .
+While, non-polar is hydrophobic, which means water-fearing.
+It’s subgroup includes Alkyl & Aromatic side chains.

-A region rich in which of the following amino acid residues is most likely to be found buried in the interior of a globular protein?
+A region rich in which of the following amino acid residues is most likely to be found buried in the interior of a globular protein structure?